d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 yielding a `u` that will be treated as a constant in any called to `backward`.
-The following backward computes $\partial (u \odot x)/\partial x$ instead of $\partial (x \odot x \odot x) /\partial x$, where $\odot$ stands for element-wise multiplication.
+The following backward computes $\partial (u \odot x)/\partial x$ instead of $\partial (x \odot x \odot x) /\partial x$, where $\odot$ stands for elementwise multiplication.

 ```{.python .input}
 with autograd.record():